0xsauby/yasuo/README.md

 ##Setup / Install
 You would need to install the following gems:

-- gem install ruby-nmap
-- gem install net-http-persistent
-- gem install mechanize
-- gem install colorize
+- gem install ruby-nmap net-http-persistent mechanize colorize

 ##Details